JuliaAI/DataScienceTutorials.jl/assets/literate/A-learning-networks.md

 ### Sources and nodes

 In MLJ a learning network starts at **source** nodes and flows through nodes (`X` and `y`) defining operations/transformations (`W`, `z`, `ẑ`, `ŷ`).
-To define the source nodes, use the `source` function, you can specify if it's a target:
+To define the source nodes, use the `source` function, you should specify whether it's a target:

 ```julia:ex3
 Xs = source(X)